ILA Konodai

 Jump to the Japanese pages.
 (Link will open in a new window.)

-About the College
+About the ILA Konodai

-For the number of students at Kounodai Campus, please see the Number of Undergraduate Students for each fiscal year in The Statistical Data pages.
+For the number of students at Konodai Campus, please see the Number of Undergraduate Students for each fiscal year in The Statistical Data pages.
 All the first year students, and the students transferring into the post-first year program of Oral Health Care Sciences from other institutions, are included.

 Philosophy and Aims